bkleinen/bkleinen.github.io/info1/labs/exercise-02.md

           total = 0;
         }

 6. Open the **TicketMachine project** in BlueJ.
-Replace the constructor with the constructor from 5 and try it out.
+Replace the constructor with the constructor above and try it out.
 Were you right?
 Record your results in your report.
 7. Kara: Go back to the [first Scenario of last Exercise](https://github.com/htw-imi-info1/exercise01-kara/tree/master/lab01_kara01).
 Look at the source code from Kara01 and KaraWorld01.
 Do these classes have constructors?
 If so, can you figure out what they do? ("super" calls the super class constructor).

 {% comment %}